Samkth123/KTH-md/Negotiations/Lecture 1.md

 fortsättning:
 The process of creating agreement between two or more parties

 The more parties at the table, the more complex.
-Also the dynamics change when there are more cou
+Also the dynamics change when there are more countries. ex european union.
+Could also be negotiation teams, for example tech persons can agree in a company agreement but maybe not marketing and finance.
+This is in team party negotiations.